 Bridgehampton Beekeeper Allegedly Hid Role in Rwandan Genocide

-A Bridgehampton man was arrested Thursday on Long Island and charged with immigration fraud for allegedly concealing his role in the 1994 Rwandan genocide while applying for refugee status and U.S. citizenship.
+A Bridgehampton man was arrested Thursday, April 24 and charged with immigration fraud for allegedly concealing his role in the 1994 Rwandan genocide while applying for refugee status and U.S. citizenship.

 Faustin Nsabumukunzi, 65, allegedly served as a local government leader during the genocide and directed violence – including killings and sexual assaults – against ethnic Tutsis, according to federal prosecutors.
 He is also accused of making false statements on immigration forms to obtain legal residency and later attempt naturalization.